Emmy-Winning ‘Slatersville’ Documentary Series Returns to Ocean State Media

 Even fewer can say that subject was the town where they grew up, but for Christian de Rezendes, a documentary filmmaker based in Rhode Island, there was no better topic to explore.

-The North Smithfield native has spent the past decade filming “Slatersville: America’s First Mill Village” about the small, Blackstone Valley town that gave rise to the Rhode Island-style factory system.
-The three-season series premiered on Rhode Island PBS in 2022, and the second season is now available to view on Tubi.
+The North Smithfield native has spent the past decade filming “Slatersville: America’s First Mill Village” about the small Blackstone Valley town that gave rise to the Rhode Island-style factory system.
+The three-season series premiered on Ocean State Media, formerly Rhode Island PBS, in 2022, with the second season later debuting on Tubi.

 De Rezendes first got the idea to make a film about Slatersville in 2005 when the old Slatersville Mill was in danger of being demolished.
 At the time, the mill (founded by the same family that opened Slater Mill in Pawtucket) was in poor shape, and many residents worried the building’s history would be lost.